San Martín Tilcajete: History

-The town
+Town

 As a traditional indigenous community, much of its governance is based on social customs and norms.
 Much of the policing of the community is internal, with the watching of neighbors, gossip, reputation and sometimes overnight jailing used to enforce community norms.
 Most of the town’s residents make a living through a mixture of agriculture and the making of a craft called alebrijes.
 Many of the houses are decorated with these wooden creatures.
 These have brought national and international attention.
 However, it is still a very small town, which, despite the tourism it now receives, has no restaurants, except for one on the main highway outside of the town center.

 Despite the lack of cultural monuments aside from the parish church, the town is rich in ceremonial and festival traditions, most revolving around the Catholic faith and the promotion of crafts.
 The 15 January is the feast of the Señor de Esquipulas and 18 February is the feast of the Miracle of Saint Martin.
 These events are celebrated with traditional and popular dances, music, processions, fireworks and amusement rides.
 One of the first major festivals of the year is Carnival, which is celebrated the day before Ash Wednesday.
 The use of wood masks is common for this event, and a number of artisans here dedicate themselves to creating them.
 A local custom is that young men put motor oil on their bodies and wear masks to run around the streets looking for girls, trying to kiss or smear oil on them.